laurelherting/lmh-headspace/AWS/security.md

 * Monitor activity in your AWS account
 * Video presentation about IAM best practices

+### A security group - S3
+* what comes in and is allowed, automatically goes back out

+### S3 - 11 9’s of durability
+* standard storage class
+* Glacier
+* Infrequently Accessed
 ### Grant permissions on S3
 * both at bucket and individually
   * use bucket policy and Access Control List